-Appropriate specimens for microbiological examination should be obtained in order to isolate and identify the causative pathogens and to determine their susceptibility be initiated while awaiting test results.
-DOSAGE AND ADMINISTRATION
+Appropriate specimens for microbiological examination should be obtained in order to isolate and identify the causative pathogens and to determine their susceptibility to daptomycin.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Daptomycin for 2.9 Incompatibilities

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of daptomycin for injection and other antibacterial drugs, daptomycin for injection should be used only to treat infections that are proven or strongly suspected to be caused by susceptible
+Injection and other antibacterial drugs, Daptomycin for Injection should be used only to treat infections

 When culture and susceptibility information is available, it should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.
-Empiric therapy may
+Empiric therapy may be initiated while awaiting test